Producing Crackers

 10. Packed and stacked typically airtight containers which preserves freshness and crispiness.

-The baking of biscuits is extremely well covered in books such as:-
+The baking of biscuits is extremely well reviewed and covered off in books such as:-

 Biscuit Baking technology (2nd edt.)
 Processing and Engineering Manual (2016) by Ian Davidson